Comitatenses

 The comitatenses and later the palatini were the units of the field armies of the late Roman Empire.
-They were the soldiers that replaced the legionaries, who had formed the backbone of the Roman military since the Marian reforms.
+They were the soldiers that replaced the legionaries, who had formed the backbone of the Roman military since the late republic.

 Organization

 Units such as the Joviani and Herculiani had 5,000 soldiers and 726–800 cavalrymen.
 Many units' sizes would vary.
-There were three types of units.
-They were the heavy infantry, medium infantry, and light infantry.
+There were three types of units, the heavy infantry, medium infantry, and light infantry.
 The comitatenses were the heavy infantry.
 The auxiliaries, auxilia palatina, and the peltasts were the medium infantry, and the psiloi were the light infantry.
 Comitatenses regiments consisted of 1,024 soldiers.
 Comitatenses legions could consist of 6,000 to 7,000 soldiers.
 Some of these soldiers would be lightly armed, while others would be heavily armed.
 During a battle the army would divide into 3-4 divisions.
 The army might use a double phalanx to protect its rear.
 Reserves would be located behind or between each division.